pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

 One of those steps exposes the following functions.
 These functions will read, interpolate, and format metadata parts for use in your tile's metadata.yml.

-You can reference the part in base.yml by using the follwing template functions:
+You can reference the part in base.yml by using the following template functions:
 - `bosh_variable` reads, interpolates, and formats a product template part from `./bosh_variables`
 - `form` reads, interpolates, and formats a product template part from `./forms`
 - `property` reads, interpolates, and formats a product template part from `./properties`